Woman dead after coach overturns near Siena

 22 Maggio 2019

 Monteriggioni, May 22 - A 40-year-old Russian tour guide is dead and several people are injured after a coach overturned on Wednesday on a road in the area of Monteriggioni, near Siena, highways agency ANAS said.
 The bus is said to have been carrying tourists from various countries in eastern Europe.
 It tumbled down a slope and ended up resting on its right side and some people were trapped inside.
-Some 37 people were injured, 33 of them slightly, police said.
-Four have been taken to hospital in code yellow.
+Some 31 people were injured, police said.
+Fifteen are said to be in serious but not life-threatening condition.
 The bus was travelling from Montecatini to Siena.
 The driver passed a breathalyser test.
 But police said the driver may have been distracted at the wheel, losing control of the vehicle.
 "It could have been worse; the vegetation cushioned the vehicle's fall," police said.

 Lascia il tuo commento